Teaching guidelines +/- 15 minutes

 Me molesta que ... sin argumentos claros en un tema tan controversial.

-(It bothers me that they debate without clear arguments on such a controversial topic.)
+(It annoys me that they argue without clear arguments on such a controversial topic.)